 In the course of 2015, Ygalo received Orphan Drug Status in both the US and Europe.

 Following approval of its detailed design under the US FDA’s Special Protocol Assessment in August 2016, Ygalo will commence a pivotal Phase 3 clinical study in the first half of 2017.

 The Phase 3 study will be a randomized open head-to-head trial in late stage relapsed and refractory multiple myeloma patients with the aim of demonstrating Ygalo’s clinical superiority over pomalidomide with statistical significance.
 The study has been designed to have 90% certainty of achieving its targets based on historical data for both compounds.

 If the study achieves its pre-determined statistical goals in terms of efficacy and with an acceptable safety profile, Ygalo is likely to receive marketing approval.

 Further Indications for Ygalo

 Beyond the treatment of late-stage relapsed and refractory multiple myeloma, pre-clinical studies suggest that Ygalo may also be effective in a wide range of cancer indications.
-Oncopeptides is currently investigating the possibility of clinical studies in the high-dose setting in conjunction with bone marrow transplantion in multiple myeloma patients, amyloidosis as well as non-Hodgkin’s lymphoma.
+Oncopeptides is currently investigating the possibility of clinical studies in the high-dose setting in conjunction with bone marrow transplantation in multiple myeloma patients, also in the treatment of amyloidosis and of non-Hodgkin’s lymphoma.
 All these indications are examples of where alkylating agents are currently used, and where Ygalo is likely to show superiority.